smartnic/sigcomm21_artifact/README.md

 ---
 ## 1 Hello World
 In this experiment, we get started with a Hello World program to show the basic functionality of K2.
-The compiler takes an input program `benchmark.k2` written in the K2 language, optimizes this program and produces an output program `benchmark.k2.out` in the K2 language.
+The compiler takes an input program `benchmark.k2` written in the K2 language, optimizes this program, and produces an output program `benchmark.k2.out` in the K2 language.

 ### Run
 Estimated runtime: 20 seconds.